aSagCoder/threejs-basics/Geometry/Shapes/Icosahedron/README.md

 # Icosehedron

 talk about index.js and index2.js and how the geometry const can be tweaked to change the visible details of the hedron - from a polygon to a smooth sphere.

+index3.js - flatShading:true -> its effects on details etc.